Regression-Games/RGUnityBots/README.md

 - Regression Games In Game Overlay
   - Allows starting and stopping Regression Games Bots to test your game
   - To add this to your project, add the Runtime/Prefabs/RGOverlayCanvas.prefab to your existing scene(s).
 This object will stay active across scenes, so you should normally add this to your first main menu scene.
+Note that this object must be added for Regression Games integration to work.
+Its visiblity can be hidden using the project settings.

 - Regression Games Unity Project Settings
   - Edit/Project Settings/Regression Games